 Taste comes from the dissolved minerals in the water.
-The two most common reasons for poor tasting or smelling water are:
+Following are the two most common reasons for poor tasting or smelling water.

 - 1. Chlorine odor is usually a result of the chlorine used to disinfect the water supply.
 If the smell is particularly bothersome, let the water stand in an open container, the chlorine will dissipate.
 The container can then be covered for later use. - 2.
-A rotten-egg odor in groundwater is caused by a non-toxic (in small amounts) hydrogen sulfide dissolved in the water and usually found from the hot water faucet.
-A remedy is to slightly turn up the temperature in your hot water heater.
+A rotten-egg odor in groundwater is caused by a non-toxic (in small amounts) amount of hydrogen sulfide dissolved in the water and usually comes from the hot water faucet.
+A remedy can be to slightly turn up the temperature in your hot water heater.
 Also, if you let the water flush for a few seconds, the smell will disappear.